Chart Color Schemes

 Rivervale's residents are extremely healthy with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-However, older, at-risk cohorts have higher prevalence rates compared to national averages.
-Private health cover is prevalent, with approximately 56% (~7,168 people) of the total population holding it.
-Mental health issues and asthma are the most common medical conditions in Rivervale, affecting 8.1 and 6.4% of residents respectively.
-A total of 74.8% of residents claim to be completely free from medical ailments, compared to Greater Perth's 73.7%.
-The area has 13.5% (1,735 people) of its population aged 65 and over, requiring more attention than the broader population.
+Prevalence of common health conditions is low among the general population but higher than the national average among older, at-risk cohorts.
+The rate of private health cover is very high at approximately 56% of the total population (around 7,112 people).
+Mental health issues and asthma are the most common medical conditions in the area, affecting 8.1% and 6.4% of residents respectively.
+A total of 74.8% of residents declare themselves completely clear of medical ailments compared to 73.7% across Greater Perth.
+Rivervale has 13.5% of its residents aged 65 and over (1,721 people), requiring more attention than the broader population.

 Frequently Asked Questions - Health